 The scars are more extended along the sub-mammary fold, resulting in a full-length inverted-T. Sometimes a free nipple graft is inevitable.

 The pain and the redness are finally gone.
 I feel free now (…), I can wear what I want and do things I could not do for a long time.

 Speak to one of our surgeons if you would like to know more about breast reduction surgery.

 Specialist in plastic, aesthetic and reconstructive surgery, expert member of the ISAPS association and founder of Ocean Clinic.

 Plastic surgeon in Zurich and Madrid, member of the European Board of Plastic Surgery and adjunct professor at the University of Zurich.

-The best plastic and cosmetic surgery clinic specialized in breast reduction.
-Located in Marbella, Madrid and Zurich.
-With more than 15 years of experience and performing more than 1000 surgeries a year.
+The best plastic and cosmetic surgery clinic specializing in breast reduction, located in Marbella, Madrid and Zurich.
+With over 15 years of experience and performing more than 1000 surgeries a year.
 Medical professionals, modern facilities, trust, experience and security.
 Come and meet us!